Leaving a Doll's House: Deterioration of relationship with Roth

 Bloom left the hospital the day after she was admitted, but the turbulent times continued, Roth alternating between loving gestures and mental cruelty.
 Bloom suspected on several occasions he was trying to set her up to provide incriminating evidence, and her own behaviour alternated between rational and hysterical.
 Ultimately, after having sent flowers followed shortly by a letter requesting separation, Roth filed for divorce, citing Bloom for "cruel and inhuman" treatment.

 During the proceedings, a complex game of manipulation and emotional blackmail that Roth had been playing with a friend of Bloom's emerged which demonstrated both Roth's willingness to commit infidelity and to destroy friendships close to Bloom.

 Bloom vacillated between a need to provide financial security for herself and a desire not to render a reconciliation with Roth impossible.
 This undermined her settlement claim and she ended up settling, against her lawyer's advice, for what was considered to be a modest sum of $100,000.

-Subsequently, Roth sent Bloom a "fusillade" of faxes one evening demanding return of everything he had provided during their years together including $150 per hour for the "five or six hundred hours" he had spent going over scripts with her and levying a fine of $62 billion for Bloom's failure to honour the pre-nuptial agreement.
+Subsequently, Roth sent Bloom a "fusillade" of faxes one evening demanding return of everything he provided during their years together including $150 per hour for the "five or six hundred hours" he spent going over scripts with her and levying a fine of $62 billion for Bloom's failure to honour the pre-nuptial agreement.
 Bloom also writes of Roth demanding the return of jewelry given as gifts during their relationship, though his priority seemed to be money.
 "Just send a cheque" he wrote.
 Roth concluded by offering to give Bloom the $104 per week that had been paid to the maid in New York, which he claimed was Bloom's "sole contribution to living costs that averaged between $80,000 and $100,000 per year."
 Eventually Roth returned some, though Bloom states not all, of the items on a list she had given him of her belongings still in his possession.

 Their divorce was finalised in June 1995.